desparvis/weather_app/README.md

 Overview:

-This Weather app gives you real-time weather information of city, depending on input gives you the information in a user-friendly format
+This Weather app gives you real-time weather information of city, depending on input gives you the information in a user-friendly format.

 # Features: